NovaMcNaught518/NovaMcNaught518/README.md

 - ⚡ Fun fact: ...
 -->
 I'm Nova an aspiring Robotics Engineer based in LA.

-I build systems where code sensors and actuators come together.
+I build systems where code, sensors and actuators, come together.

 I love diving into a project and getting my hands dirty.

 Currently focused on: